alterNERDtive/EDDiscovery-wiki/Home.md

 EDDiscovery also has [Menu Options](Menu Options) for some quick access functions and to run housekeeping functions which seldom need executing.

+You can learn how [How EDDiscovery Works](EDDiscovery works with Elite Dangerous) here.

 See the sidebar to the right for other topics.